Can you get car finance with a default?

 Unfortunately, paying your defaulted account in full won’t make a great deal of difference when it comes to your credit score.
 Your credit score will improve with time, though, making it easier to get a car loan.

-However, lenders will look less favourably at unpaid defaults, so by repaying the debt you are more likely to be approved for a car loan.
+However, lenders will look less favourably at unpaid defaults, so you are more likely to be approved for a car loan by repaying the debt.
 The sooner you can settle the debt, the better, but even making token agreed smaller payments will make the situation look more positive to lenders.

 Remember, a credit score is only one factor that lenders look at when making their assessment.
 So, if you continue to make payments on time and settle old debts, it often makes a difference regardless of whether it impacts your score.

-There are several things you can do to reduce the impact of a default on your credit record and look more favourable to a lender.
+You can do several things to reduce the impact of a default on your credit record and look more favourable to a lender.

 Firstly, try to pay off the debt as soon as possible.
 As soon as that’s done, it will be marked as satisfied on your report.

-If the default was through financial hardship such as following a redundancy or illness, you can try to ask the credit reference agency to place an explanatory note on the default to help lenders understand your circumstances.
+If the default was through financial hardship, such as following redundancy or illness, you could try to ask the credit reference agency to place an explanatory note on the default to help lenders understand your circumstances.